-You may be feeling anxious, sad or depressed about your relationships.
+You may seeking counselling as you're feeling anxious, sad or depressed about your relationships.
 You may be feeling low in self-confidence or have low self esteem.
 It may be that you have had events in your life such as affairs and betrayals, separation and divorce, beaveavements and losses.

 Continuing with counselling